 One of frequent question we get from readers is: What is ELSS or Equity Linked Savings Scheme?
 So, we have covered up ELSS meaning and key features of ELSS mutual fund investments.

 “ELSS means Equity linked saving schemes.
-These are saving or investment schemes which invest majorily is equity assets.
-ELSS schemes are essentially a diverisfied mutual funds.
+These are saving or investment schemes which invest majorly is equity assets.
+ELSS schemes are essentially a diversified mutual funds.
 Popularity of ELSS schemes stems from the fact that investments made in ELSS are tax deductible under section 80C.”

 Equity linked saving schemes in India are offered by almost every mutual fund company.
 They are also popularly called Tax saving mutual funds.

 Key features of ELSS schemes or ELSS mutual funds:

 - They are diversified equity mutual funds and hence the majority of ELSS schemes invest in diversified equities which include large cap, small cap, and mid cap.
 In general, diversified equity funds invest 70-80% of assets in equities.

 - ELSS funds have a lock-in period of 3 years.
 That means you cannot exit an ELSS funds for 3 years.
 Lock-in period for ELSS funds is better than any other tax saving investment option

 - ELSS funds historically have given highest returns amongst the tax saving investment options available in the market.

 - You can invest in ELSS online or offline.

 - ELSS provides you great flexibility to invest you can invest at one time(lump sum) or can also invest through SIP( systematic investment plan)